-- Accepts the tender submitted by Christou Design Group Pty Ltd for the supply of Architectural Services for the Recreation and Aquatic Facility in accordance with Tender 19/2019.
-The initial appointment to be for the business case development phase, with the option to extend to further phases of the project should the project receive Council approval to proceed; - 2.
-Accepts the tender price as detailed in the Confidential Attachment (a); and - 3.
-Notes that the tender price will be included in the Ordinary Council Meeting Minutes.
+- 1. Accepts the tender submitted by Christou Design Group Pty Ltd for the supply of Architectural Services for the Recreation and Aquatic Facility in accordance with Tender 19/2019.
+The initial appointment to be for the business case development phase, with the option to extend to further phases of the project should the project receive Council approval to proceed; and - 2.
+Accepts the tender price of \$1,911,490 excluding GST as detailed in Confidential Attachment (a).